Recreational fishing is enjoyed by many South Australians.

 - fishing gear

-Primary Industries and Regions SA (PIRSA) is the government agency responsible for managing South Australia’s fish stocks on behalf of the government and community.
+The Department of Primary Industries and Regions (PIRSA) is the government agency responsible for managing South Australia’s fish stocks on behalf of the government and community.
 PIRSA manages the fishing activities of an estimated 277,000 recreational fishers.

 This is done through: